 Hokkaido is THE place to visit in the winter.
 When it’s the time to hibernate and get cozy, Hokkaido seems to come alive.
-It is cold, with a latitude is similar to that of New York, people are meant to bundle up when they came here!
+It is cold, with a latitude similar to that of New York, people are meant to bundle up when they came here!

 The City of Hakodate